 MILWAUKEE -- At least a half-dozen Wisconsin Republicans are looking to take on U.S. Senator Tammy Baldwin next year.
 Governor Scott Walker has some advice for the crowded field.

-When asked about it this week, Governor Walker said he sent a message to the potential candidates: Focus on the Democratic incumbent, Tammy Baldwin, and not each other.
+When asked about it this week, Governor Walker sent a message to the potential candidates: Focus on the Democratic incumbent, Tammy Baldwin, and not each other.

 "Those who are looking to run need to make the case as to why they're better for Wisconsin than she would be.
 If they do that, I think they'll be fine," said Walker.